Kindly consider making a donation to support our ongoing efforts!

 Park(ing) day is a global, public, participatory project where people across the world temporarily repurpose curbside parking spaces and convert them into public parks and social spaces to advocate for safer, greener, and more equitable streets for people.

-Get ready: Friday, September 20, 2024!
+Get ready: Park(ing) Day is September 20-22, 2024!

 Add your project to the map above.